 To visualize this from a math perspective, if I is energy intake and E is energy expenditure, we want I to be less than E on a daily basis: I < E, which would, by the law of energy balance, lead to a reduction in weight as the body compensates the difference E – I by using up energy stored in different body tissues.

-However, when you reduce your energy intake your body does not compensate for the difference by using only stored fat, which is an assumption behind the 3500 kCal rule.
+However, according to mathematics of weight loss proper, when you reduce your energy intake your body does not compensate for the difference by using only stored fat, which is an assumption behind the 3500 kCal rule.
 Your body also “burns” proteins and carbohydrates from body tissues which compose fat-free mass (FFM or LBM, lean body mass) such as the short-term glycogen stores, muscle, and others.

 The proportion of fat to fat-free mass lost during a calorie restricted diet varies depending on their initial ratio.
 Since the initial ratio changes dynamically, week over week, the proportion and thus the calorie deficit required changes as well.
 Due to the vastly different energy densities of pure fat (9500 kCal/kg or 4313 kCal/lbs) and fat free mass (1000 kCal/kg or 454 kCal/lbs) any change in the proportion can have a significant effect on the actual reduction in body weight since getting 2000 kCal from fat-free mass will reduce your weight by about 2 kg (4.4 lbs) while doing the same from fat mass will only reduce it by 0.21 kg (0.46 lbs).
 This simple math proves quite eye-opening.